Sneaky vegetarian pasta Bolognese

-As you all know, I am not completely vegetarian, but I do often cook without meat.
-This came to be thanks to my current environment, where lots of my friends are vegetarian or vegan, but where I come from, this is far from the standard.
-Therefore, it is sometimes nice to have recipes that resemble easy to make, traditional meat dishes, but as a meat-eater, I find a lot of the replacement meats far from similar to real meat.
+As you might know if you’ve been following my blog for a while, I am not completely vegetarian.
+However, I do often cook without meat.
+I learned cooking without meat from lots of my friends who are vegetarian or vegan.
+But, where I come from, this is far from the standard.
+Therefore, it is sometimes nice to have recipes that resemble easy to make, traditional meat dishes.
+As a meat-eater, I find a lot of the replacement meats far from similar to real meat.
 However, this Bolognese dish (that I made by accident) stole my heart and I thought to share it with you.
-It is very quick to make, also if you are cooking for a bigger group.
+It is very quick to make, also if you are cooking for a large group.

 - Olive oil

 - And all the veggies you would like in the pasta like paprika or zucchini

 First, you can put the water up and put the pasta in for the recommended cooking time.
 So now, we can start with the sauce.
 First you’ll have to slice the garlic, onion and veggies as you like.
 Then you’ll also have to cut the falafel balls into 4 parts.
 After that, you heat up your pan and put a little bit of olive oil in it.
 Make sure it’s warmed up to a pretty high heat before doing anything else.
 Then you can put in the onions and garlic, and after a minute you add the falafel.

 Let this cook for a while, since you want to make the falafel as crunchy as possible without burning it (so stir often).
 Then you add the veggies, the tomato puree and the diced tomatoes, along with all the herbs and spices mentioned.
 Then you can stir this and really let it simmer on low to medium heat for about ten minutes with some stirring once in a while.
 When the pasta is ready, you can add that as well at this point.
 By letting it simmer, the flavors will really mix with the tomato sauce and the pasta and it will cook the other veggies as well.